layilin/SP23-33852/_annotations/book3.md

 104.323 chemist.
 The roots of chemistry go back millenia, but modern chemistry came into being between the late seventeenth and late eighteenth centuries.
 When Grainger refers to a chemist, he does not mean a modern chemist but someone who is skilled in the art of mixing compounds.
 Sugar production depended on technical knowledge about the heating of sugar, as well as about the addition of catalysts and additional ingredients to the cane juice to rid it of impurities.

 105.334 dropsy.
-An accumulation of fluid in the soft tissue of the body, more commonly known as dropsy.
+An accumulation of fluid in the soft tissue of the body.
 The modern term is edema (or oedema).

 105.334 pulmonic ails.
-Lung infections/diseases
+Lung infections or diseases.

 105.340 perflation.
 Ventilation provided by air blowing through a space.

 105.343 experiment.
-Experience
+Experience.

-105.345 mucilage. a viscous liquid made from plant material
+105.345 mucilage.
+A viscous liquid made from plant material.

 105.347 essential salts.
 Eighteenth-century scientists studying the composition of plants posited that they contained essential salts or acids and minerals obtained by the crystallization of plant juices.